Artisan: Medieval artisans

 During the Middle Ages, the term "artisan" was applied to those who made things or provided services.
 It did not apply to unskilled manual labourers.
 Artisans were divided into two distinct groups: those who operated their own businesses and those who did not.
 The former were called masters, while the latter were the journeymen and apprentices.

 One misunderstanding many people have about this social group is that they picture them as "workers" in the modern sense: employed by someone.
 The most influential group among the artisans were the masters, the business owners.
 The owners enjoyed a high social status in their communities, and organised into guilds in towns and cities.

 Shokunin

 Shokunin (職人) is a Japanese word for "artisan" or "craftsman", which also implies a pride in one's own work.
 In the words of shokunin Tashio Odate:Shokunin means not only having technical skill, but also implies an attitude and social consciousness... a social obligation to work his best for the general welfare of the people, [an] obligation both material and spiritual.
+The related verb kiwameru (極める / 究める, "to bring to the extreme") is closely associated with this ideal.
+Where shokunin describes the identity and social role of the practitioner, kiwameru describes the orientation of their effort — a ceaseless pursuit of the absolute limit of a skill, understood as a direction rather than a fixed destination.

 Traditionally, shokunin honoured their tools of trade at New Year's – the sharpened and taken-care of tools would be placed in a tokonoma (a container or box still found in Japanese houses and shops), and two rice cakes and a tangerine (on top of rice paper) were placed on top of each toolbox, to honour the tools and express gratitude for performing their task.